Personal Business

 It’s important to remember that these ranges are rough estimates and that each FHA lender is free to add additional FHA mortgage requirements.

 Yes, it’s possible to buy a house with bad credit, but that doesn’t mean that it will be cheap.
+Here’s how to buy a house with no money down and bad credit.

 Some programs, such as FHA loans, can make it easier to buy a home with poor credit.
 However, if you have particularly poor credit (less than a 580), you’ll have to make a larger down payment.